 XML External Entity (XXE)

-For example, let’s assume that there is a web application that allows users to upload an XML file.
+For example, let’s assume that a web application allows users to upload an XML file.
 The application reads the file and displays the data to the user.
 An attacker can upload a malicious XML file that includes a reference to an external entity that points to a file containing sensitive data on the server.
 When the application reads the XML file, the XML parser follows the reference to the external entity, reads the sensitive data from the file, and returns it to the attacker.

-To mitigate XXE attacks, web applications can implement measures such as disabling the use of external entities or limiting the types of external entities that can be used.
+To mitigate XXE attacks, web applications can implement measures such as turning off the use of external entities or limiting the types of external entities that can be used.
 Additionally, input validation can be used to ensure that uploaded files are in the expected format and do not contain malicious content.

 Real-World Examples

-The following are real world examples of CSRF and XXE attacks that have occurred in recent years:
+The following are real-world examples of CSRF and XXE attacks that have occurred in recent years:

 CSRF Attacks